paulrolfe/mojo-database/README.markdown

 ### Creating and Connecting to a SQLite DB

-In your application delegate header file, you should should create an instance variable that will be used to referenc e your database in the application.
+In your application delegate header file, you should should create an instance variable that will be used to reference your database in the application.

     @class MojoDatabase;